 6.3 Licensing and registration of roaming electronic news gathering wireless microphones

 Electronic news gathering (ENG) systems are a special category of wireless microphones, where licensing and WSDB registration requirements can differ from those of typical wireless microphones.
 Whereas many wireless microphone licences indicate the use of only a specific frequency at a defined location on a permanent basis, ENG systems may be authorized for multiple frequencies over large areas (e.g. province-wide, Canada-wide).

 As well, due to the “short-notice” nature of their business, it is often difficult to know in advance specifically when, where or for how long ENG systems may need to operate, or which of their assigned TV band frequencies are most suitable in a given area.

-In addition to the above alternatives, Industry Canada‑designated WSDBs may also be consulted to help identify other TV channels that may meet short-notice ENG operational criteria.
+In addition to the above alternatives, voluntarily licensed ENG operators may also consult ISED-designated WSDBs to help identify other channels that may meet their short-notice ENG operational criteria.

 It is important to remember that in all cases where short-notice frequency use alternatives are pursued by voluntarily licensed ENG operators, interference must not be caused to other licensed radio systems.
 As well, since such short-notice operations often use frequencies not listed on an ENG's radio licence, protection from other radio services and WSDs alike cannot be assured.

-As noted above, except in ENG-type LPA cases, voluntarily licensed LPA service areas and information regarding intended periods of operation must be registered with an Industry Canada–designated WSDB.Footnote 4
+As noted above, except in ENG-type wireless microphone cases, voluntarily licensed wireless microphone service area(s) and intended period(s) of operation must be registered with an ISED-designated WSDB.

-The following voluntarily licensed LPA information shall be provided:
+The following information shall be provided:

-- Email address for contact person;
+- email address for contact person

-- Phone number for contact person;
+- phone number for contact person

 With regard to item (v) above, the following parameters should be noted: